Prototype materials

 Still ahead

-• production deployment workflows
+• production deployment workflows and operator UX hardening

-• release-grade integration documentation
+• customer-safe packaging and release-grade integration docs

 End-to-end walkthrough